Have you every heard disrespectful or noninclusive language on the playground?

 Make student leaders role models for positive behavior.
-Meet with them to set goals, like giving 5 high fives each day.
+Meet with them to set goals, such as giving 5 high fives each day.

-Open games or recess by demonstrating for students how they can communicate positively when a fellow student gets ‘out’ of a game.
+Open games or recess by demonstrating how students can communicate positively when a fellow student gets ‘out’ of a game.